Eugene32/Regex-Tutorial/README.md

 ### Anchors
 Anchors are part of the regex that do not match any character that we intend to search or validate.
 They are considered as indicator for a start and end and is represented by the ^ and $.

 The ^ anchor indicates to match a string after the anchor.
 This means applying ^r will match 'r' for a string of 'reg'.  ^reg will match 're' of the string 'reg' and that ^reg will match 'reg' of the whole string of 'reg'.
-The ^ anchor negates the search criteria inside the square brackets.

 The $ anchor serves as a terminator or end of the regex search or validation.
 This means x$ macthes 'x' for a string/input of 'ex'.
 In turn, e$ does not match for the same string but ex$ will match the whole string of 'ex'.